OpenMined/PyDP/contributing.md

 ### Issues

 On <https://github.com/OpenMined/PyDP/issues> you can find all open Issues.
-You can find a detailed explanation on how to work with issues below under [Issue Allocation](#issue-allocation).
+Find a detailed explanation on how to work with issues below, under [Issue Allocation](#issue-allocation).

 # About PyDP